dfkaye/dfkaye-blog/content/demos/accessible-css-driven-tabs-demo.md

   box-shadow: 0 -6px 8px rgba(0, 0, 0, 0.02);
   color: #268bd2;

+  /* 1 Sept 2020: ADDED here with flexbox solution, removing the media query. */
+  margin-bottom: 0;
 }

 /*
   ADDED: give tab a focus style.
   This selector has the same specificity as the :checked selector, so it should appear later in the source order to insure it takes effect.
   */
 [name="tabs"]:focus + [role="tab"],
 [name="tabs"]:hover + [role="tab"] {
   text-decoration: underline;